Peter Herde: Honours and memberships

 Herde has been awarded numerous scientific honors and memberships for his research.
 He is an elected member of many scientific societies, academies and commissions, including the Scientific Society at the Johann Wolfgang Goethe University Frankfurt am Main (since 2010 as honorary member), the "Gesellschaft für fränkische Geschichte", the Historische Kommission für Schlesien, the Medieval Academy of America, the Royal Historical Society in London and the Commission internationale de diplomatique (since 1970).
 Celestine's birthplace, Sant'Angelo Limosano, has made him an honorary citizen for his work on this pope and saint.
 He accepted a guest professorship from 1966 to 1967 at the University of California, Berkeley.
 Among his academic students were Robert Helmholtz, Milo Kearney and John McCullough.
 Further visiting professorships led Herde to the University of Washington in 1971, to the Institute for Advanced Study in Princeton in 1971/72 and 1984, to the University of Chicago in 1973 and to Dumbarton Oaks in 1979.
 In 1998 he was honored on his 65th birthday with an extensive commemorative publication.
 On the occasion of his 70th birthday in 2003 Herde was honoured by a scientific colloquium in Lorsch an der Bergstraße and in 2008 by another colloquium.
-Herde declined calls to the University of California in Los Angeles as successor of Gerhart B. Ladner and to the Ludwig-Maximilians-University in Munich as successor of Peter Acht.
+Herde declined calls to the University of California in Los Angeles as successor of Gerhart B. Ladner and to LMU Munich as successor of Peter Acht.